| use case | apo | ctv | txhash | tluv | intro | vault | catt | matt | tplk |

 - As specified,

-cannot guarantee TXID stability and is unsuitable for constructing lightning channel like contracts from non-segwit outputs as the stack can be malleated (segwit guarantees scriptsigs are null). - The scripts for
+OP_PUSHTXDATAdoes not allow the user to get the scriptSig of an input on the stack.
+This means that without amendment,OP_PUSHTXDATAcannot guarantee TXID stability and is unsuitable for constructing lightning channel like contracts from non-segwit outputs as the stack can be malleated (segwit guarantees scriptsigs are null). - The scripts for

-are rather long in comparison as they require committing to many fields.
+OP_PUSHTXDATAto emulateOP_CHECKTEMPLATEVERIFYare rather long in comparison as they require committing to many fields.
 For example:

 1 OP_PUSHTXDATA 1 OP_EQUALVERIFY